 You'll also find food supplies listed there, things I feel are vital to have for new owners.

-My puppies are vaccinated against many diseases by the time they leave my home.
+My Chihuahua puppies are vaccinated against many diseases by the time they leave my home.
 Would you like to know more about my vaccine schedule, what vaccines I use, among other fun tidbits?
-Then go ahead and visit our vaccinations page.
-Too late, you're already on it!
+Then go ahead and visit our vaccinations page for important Chihuahua vaccine information.

 I have a word of warning I'd like to share to all current dog or puppy owners.
 You're now aware of the dangers multiple vaccinations can pose to a dog or puppy, so it's time you protect them.
 How?
 If you take your dog to a veterinarian on a yearly or bi-yearly basis for booster shots, then keep careful watch on what's happening.
 Sometimes, a veterinarian may try to give a Rabies shot along with the booster shots.

 Oh no, that's dangerous; a combination like that could be the end of your poor pet!
 Intervention on your end will be required here.
 Safety first!

 While you are there, check also to see if your veterinarian attempts to give your adult dogs a Corona shot.
 Why?
 Corona is a disease only found in puppies, thus, giving it to an adult dog is pointless.
 This won't stop them from trying though, because they may not be acquainted with that fact.
 Additionally, watching for this mistake is a great way to gauge the capabilities of your veterinarians intellect in his field of supposed expertise.